William Kelso (politician)

 William Kelso (1872 – 2 January 1956) was a member of the Queensland Legislative Assembly.

 Biography

-Kelso was born at Busby, East Renfrewshire, Scotland, the son of John Kelso and his wife Catherine (née Marshall).
-He was educated at the Brisbane Normal School and Brisbane Grammar School and was then a public accountant at Nundah.
+Kelso was born in Busby, East Renfrewshire, Scotland, to John Kelso and his wife Catherine (née Marshall).
+Following his education at the Brisbane Normal School and Brisbane Grammar School, he worked in Nundah as a public accountant.

-On 3 October 1900 he married Elizabeth Freeman (died 1939) in Brisbane and together had one son and one daughter.
+On 3 October 1900, Kelso married Elizabeth Freeman (d.
+1939) in Brisbane; the couple had one son and one daughter.
 Kelso died in January 1956 and was cremated at the Mt Thompson Crematorium.

 Public life

-Kelso, a member of the Queensland United Party, won the seat of Nundah in the Queensland Assembly in 1923.
-He held it until his defeat by the Labor Party's John Hayes in 1932.
+A member of the Queensland United Party, Kelso was elected to the Queensland Legislative Assembly in 1923 as the member for Nundah.
+He held the seat until 1932, when he was defeated by the Labor candidate John Hayes.